omniborg/FaceCommand/README.md

   -smoothing

   -head tilt compensation (in progress)

+  -deadzones (in progress)

 Each gesture has its own trigger thresholds and sensitivity

-  -trigger actions can be key presses, mouse functions, and macros that combine both
+  -trigger actions can be key presses, mouse functions, macros that combine both, and Xbox controller functions including analog

-  -trigger mode can be single press, hold for x(ms), and toggle
+  -trigger mode can be single press, hold for x(ms), toggle, and analog

 Gesture Chains allow for sequences of gestures to trigger a single command or macro (like power moves in a fighting game); this is useful for:

-  -expanding the commands beyond 12
+  -expanding the commands beyond 12 (16)

   -eliminating accidental triggers of critical commands